ben-davis/notes/book-notes/the-algorithm-design-manual/The Algorithm Design Manual.md

 Some notes on this:
 - Deletion seems to be `O(1)` for one of two reasons not made clear in the book:
   1. The item `x` is the item in the linked list *along with its next and prev* pointers.
-So deletion just involves fixes the linked list.
+So deletion just involves fixing the linked list.
   2. The amortized cost is `O(1)` if the hash function has low-collision and the table size is sufficiently sized.
 - For traversing all elements, with chaining it's `O(n + m)` as each bucket needs to be traversed.
 For open addressing, it's `O(m)` as we just iterate over the flat array (the number of elements must be not more than the size of the table).